Zaramayy/test-github-repo/README.md

 - Lauryn Hill
 - Jazmine Sullivan

-I miss my cats Mitsy, Midnight and Mardy
+I miss my cats Mitsy, Midnight and Mardy they are the best